-mcxio — the format specifications for input and output in the mcl family.
+mcxio — the format specifications for input and output in mcl-edge

 The general unified format alluded to above is in fact a simple rectangular sparse matrix representation.
 Sparse means that zero entries in the matrix are not stored.
 A zero entry corresponds to an ordered node pair in the graph for which no arc exists from the first to the second node.
 An undirected graph corresponds with a symmetric matrix.

 The MCL suite uses a slight generalisation of the matrix concept, in that the row and column indices (that is, domains) can be arbitrary lists of nonnegative integers.
 Usually, but not necessarily, a domain of size N will use the common representation of the list of integers starting at 0 and ending at N-1.
 The source domain is always associated with the columns of a matrix, and the destination domain is always associated with the rows of a matrix.
 The matrix format, introduced below, first specifies the two domains.
 It then represents the nonzero matrix entries (corresponding with graph arc weights) in a column-wise fashion, as a list of lists.
 For each node from the source domain, it presents the list of all its neighbours in the destination domain along with the corresponding weights.
 This document describes

 The format that can be read in by any mcl application expecting a matrix argument.
 The native format closely resembles the layout of matrices as residing in computer memory.
 There are two distinct encodings, respectively interchange and binary.
 Their relative merits are described further below.

 This always pertains to matrices in native format concatenated in a single file, refered to as a cat file.
 It is used for example to encode hierarchical clusterings as generated by mclcm.
 A cat file either consists of matrices in interchange format or of matrices in binary format.

 This is read by mcxassemble.